EXCLUSIVE-Italy could take on $17 billion of UniCredit bad loans to ease MPS sale -sources | Business

 Italy is working on a plan to take on about 14 billion euros ($17 billion) of UniCredit's impaired loans to make a takeover of state-owned Monte dei Paschi more attractive for the country's second-biggest bank, sources told Reuters.
 Bad loan manager AMCO, which is backed by Rome and run by former UniCredit executive Marina Natale, is looking to hoover up around 60% of UniCredit's problem debts while also ridding Monte dei Paschi of some high-risk loans, two sources said on condition of anonymity.

 The plan is part of measures being readied by the Treasury in order to press ahead with the sale of MPS, whose plight has come to symbolise Italy's long-running banking crisis.
-Shares in UniCredit extended gains on the news and by 1630 GMT were up more than 7%, for their biggest one day rise in almost a month.
+Shares in UniCredit extended gains on the news, rising by as much as 7.4% before closing more than 6% higher, their biggest one-day rise in almost a month.

 Italy's Treasury, AMCO and UniCredit declined to comment.
 The Treasury aims to have a range of solutions ready by the end of January, despite rifts within the ruling coalition which risk toppling the government.